fusebit/everyauth-express/examples/salesforce/README.md

 # EveryAuth Salesforce Sample

 EveryAuth is the easiest way for your app to access Salesforce APIs.
-This is a sample Express application that demonstrates the use of EveryAuth in a hypothetical newlestter platform to connect to Salesforce and create new Salesforce Contacts on newsletter signup.
+This is a sample Express application that demonstrates the use of EveryAuth in a hypothetical newsletter platform to connect to Salesforce and create new Salesforce Contacts on newsletter signup.

-Follow the [Integrating with Salesforce using Everyauth](https://fusebit.io/blog/everyauth-salesforce) blog post for detailed instructions.
+Follow the [Integrating with Salesforce using EveryAuth](https://fusebit.io/blog/everyauth-salesforce) blog post for detailed instructions.

 ## Running the Sample App